-We have audited the financial statements of Wilberforce Sixth Form College (the 'College') for the year ended 31 July 2020 which comprise the college statement of comprehensive income, the college balance sheet, the college statement of changes in reserves, the college statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is United Kingdom Accounting Standards, including FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Wilberforce Sixth Form College (the "College") for the year ended 31 July 2021 which comprise the College statements of comprehensive income, the College balance sheet, the College statement of changes in reserves, the College statement of cash flows and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).

-In our opinion, the financial statements:
+In our opinion the financial statements:

-- give a true and fair view of the state of the College's affairs as at 31 July 2020 and of the College's deficit of income over expenditure for the year then ended, and - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice.
+- give a true and fair view of the state of the College's affairs as at 31 July 2021 and of the College's deficit of income over expenditure for the year then ended; and - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice.